Karimn602/Sleep_Efficiency_Prediction/README.md

 The target variable is Sleep Efficiency, which measures how efficiently the individual sleeps.

 # Dataset Source
 You can find various sleep datasets on platforms like Kaggle or Hugging Face Datasets.
-Alternatively, you can upload a compatible dataset directly for this project.
+Alternatively, you can upload a compatible dataset directly for this project.For my test I used a dataset i found in kaggle

 # Model Architecture
 The model is a simple feed-forward neural network with the following structure: